ikaro-beraldo/sleep-stages-classification/README.md

   1. AWAKE: the epoch is classified as an AWAKE period
   2. NREM: the epoch is classified as a NREM sleep period
   3. REM: the epoch is classified as a REM sleep period
-  4. Transitions: the epoch is classified as one the transitions
+  4. Transitions: the epoch is classified as one of the transitions
   5. None: the epoch is not labeled

 After the specified number of epochs has been classified, the classification algorithm will be resumed.

 #### Finishing the classification

 After all the steps have been completed, the classification will be finished.
 Check the __Output Path__ defined previously for the results.
-All the figures produced during the process and MAT files recarding the classification will be stored there.
+All the figures produced during the process and MAT files regarding the classification will be stored there.

 Look for the variable 'GMM.All_Sort' inside the 'GMM_Classification.mat' file.
 It contains the classification coding for the epochs of the recording:
 - 1: REM